-When Kip Tindell, CEO of The Container Store, first heard Herb Kelleher’s words more than 40 years ago he was, in his own words, “completely taken by it.”
-In Tindell’s excellent book, Uncontainable, he describes how he and his leadership team went on to shape The Container Store’s outstanding “employee first” culture in ways that reflect love.
+“A company is stronger if bound by love than by fear,” the late Herb Kelleher, co-founder, CEO and Chairman of Southwest Airlines, once said.
+When Kip Tindell, retired co-founder and Chairman of The Container Store, first heard Kelleher’s bold declaration more than 40 years ago he was, in his own words, “completely taken by it.”
+In Tindell’s book, Uncontainable, he describes how he and his leadership team went on to shape The Container Store’s “employee first” culture in ways that reflect love.
 He credits the company’s culture for its success.

-Beyond helping the lonely, there are several compelling additional reasons outstanding leaders such as Kip Tindell, Herb Kelleher and Willie Moore are spot on when it comes to seeing the difference love can make in the workplace.
+Beyond helping the lonely, there are several compelling additional reasons outstanding leaders such as Kip Tindell, Herb Kelleher and Willie Moore are spot-on when it comes to seeing the difference love can make in the workplace.

-- Love inspires performance excellence and resilience
+1. Love inspires performance excellence and resilience.

-- Love pulls together
+2. Love pulls together.

 Taking time to get to know and care for the people you lead brings about greater unity.
 This unity is especially important as your team faces adversity.
 When love exists among the members of a group, they are more likely to pull together than to tear one another apart.
-The connection they feel helps them overcome the inevitable obstacles every organization encounters.
+The bond of connection they feel helps them overcome the inevitable obstacles every organization encounters.

-- Love overlooks minor offenses
+3. Love overlooks minor offenses.

 When love is present in a team, department or organization, people are more likely to assume the best in others and give them the benefit of the doubt.
 For example, if a colleague says something that is irritating, they may be inclined to cut them some slack.
 Absent love, potentially offending words or deeds are more likely to bring about retaliation and sprout rivalries that undermine performance.

-- Love reduces stress
+4. Love reduces stress.

+A previous version of this article originally appeared in July 2015.
 Image Credit: The Container Store’s “We Love Our Employees Day” 2014